-- Transfer to a serving bowl, cover and allow to rest at least 30 minutes, or refrigerate if not eating immediately.
-Allow to come back to room temperature before serving.
+- Transfer to a bowl, cover and allow to rest at least 30 minutes, or refrigerate if not eating immediately.
+Allow to come back to room temperature before spooning on to a serving plate.
 Garnish with a drizzle of good olive oil, parsley and either sumac, dukkah or za’atar.

 - If not soaking and cooking chickpeas from scratch, feel free to use canned.
-Two 15.5oz cans drained work for this recipe.
+Two 15.5oz cans drained is what you’ll need for this recipe.

 - Cook the chickpeas between 20-40 minutes depending on freshness.

 - Add 1 bunch cilantro leaves and 1/4 cup pickled jalapeños for a spiced up version that I highly recommend!